About

 iGEM

-iGEM Stockholm
+Team Stockholm

-The iGEM Stockholm team is driven entirely by the team as an extracurricular project and participating students can come from any university in Stockholm.
 For good project management, the team is usually divided into subteams which are responsible for different parts of the project.
 Sometimes people are in only one subteam while some can be in multiple subteams, but these roles give a good picture of what kind of responsibilities a typical Stockholm team has:

 Wetlab